offbynull/coroutines/README.md

 ### Running Gradle as your build system?

 Unfortunately there isn't a Gradle plugin currently available.
 However, Gradle does allow calling Ant tasks.
 As such, you could make use of the provided Ant task in Gradle.

-## Why not just use Javaflow?

-Apache Commons Javaflow seems to be largely unsupported at this point.
-But, aside from that, using the Coroutines project has the following advantages ...

-1. Simple benchmarking has shown Coroutines to be roughly 25% to 50% faster than Javaflow.
-This is likely due to the use of threading constructs in Javaflow.
-1. Coroutines provides both a Maven plugin and an Ant plugin.
-Javaflow only provides an Ant plugin.
-1. Coroutines has support for Java 8 bytecode.
-Javaflow has had issues dealing with stackmap frames due to it's reliance on ASM's default behaviour of using the current classloader to derive the common superclass.
-1. Coroutines project is modular and the code is readable, well commented, and well tested code.